Sir Richard Reynell, 1st Baronet: Background and early career

 He was born in Devonshire, second son of Sir Richard Reynell (1583-1648) of East Ogwell and his wife (and cousin) Mary Reynell, daughter of Richard Reynell of Creedy Widger, near Crediton, and Mary Peryam.
 The Reynells were an ancient West Country family, who were descended from Sir Richard Reynell, a prominent Crown servant who lived in Somerset in the time of Richard I. The judge was the great-grandson of Richard Reynell, High Sheriff of Devon 1584-5, and the younger brother of the politician Sir Thomas Reynell (1625-1698).

 Reynell entered Middle Temple in 1642 and was called to the Bar in 1653.
 He decided to pursue a legal career in Ireland and was admitted to the King's Inn in 1658.
 He built up a large practice and was noted for his willingness to take Roman Catholic clients, which was to cause him some trouble later.
 He married into a Dublin family and bought property in the city.
-He was elected to the Irish House of Commons as member for Athboy in 1661.
+He was elected to the Irish House of Commons in the sole Irish Parliament of the reign of Charles II as member for Athboy in 1661.
 He acted as a judge of assize in 1670, and was made Second Sergeant and knighted in 1673.
 He enjoyed the friendship of Arthur Capel, 1st Earl of Essex, the Lord Lieutenant of Ireland.